linagora/openpaas-esn/doc/cli.md

 $ node ./bin/cli init --email admin@domain.org --password secret
 ```

 - email: required, the email address of the domain administrator.
-The OpenPaas domain name is taken from the email address
+The OpenPaaS domain name is taken from the email address
 - password: optional, the password of the domain administrator.
 When omitted,
 the username of the email address will be used as password;